marcoboncoraglio/climbingpartners-frontend/README.md

 ### Users
 - add img for usr and crop
 - implement using something like amazon s3

-### Togglemenu
-- needs a bit of work, it's hideous

 ### Settings
 - implement privacy store that handles visibility